tozti/tozti/docs/dev/store.rst

 ``type``
    This property is optional and can be used to restrict what types the targets of this relationship can be.
-It can be either an URL to a type object or an array of URL to allowed type objects.
+It can be either the name of a type object or an array of names of allowed type objects.

 The other kind of relationship description exists because relationships are directed.
 As such, because sometimes bidirectional relationships are useful, we